LINKS

 Mevagissey - Another of the pretty fishing villages, of Cornwall, Mevagissey, like many others, now relies on tourism for its survival.
 Mevagissey Map.

 Truro - Britain's most southerly city, Truro developed as the centre of Cornwall's mining industry.
-Truro Cornwall Map.
+Truro Map.

 Perranporth - One of Cornwall's most popular surfing resorts, Perranporth also has a fine links golf course.
 Perranporth Map.